 As researchers who study how stereotypes and other psychological factors can dissuade girls from pursuing careers in math and science, we believe that parents and educators can help turn things around and close the gender gaps in STEM.

-As early as first grade, girls are less likely than boys to associate their own gender with intellectual ability.
+, girls are less likely than boys to associate their own gender with intellectual ability.
 Given how pervasive these stereotypes are, how can parents and teachers step in and shield girls from the belief that they’re less intellectually capable – and therefore less suited to STEM – than boys?

 One potential strategy is to help girls adopt a growth mindset, or the belief that their abilities can be developed as opposed to being static and unchangeable.
 Negative stereotypes rest on the assumption that girls lack the innate ability needed for success.
 Emphasizing how skills change and develop over time challenges this belief.